UberNick/360iDev2018/OrganizingForDevelopers.md

 #### Fairer Salaries

-Highest salaries of iOS salaries in the country, but cost of living is below San Francisco or Boston.
-Boston iOS devs get paid the national average.
+Highest salaries of iOS salaries in the country at in Seattle, but cost of living is below San Francisco or Boston.
+Boston iOS devs get paid the national average despite higher cost of living.

 #### Safer and more stable work environments